jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 I don't think that's a coincidence, but I'm not actually sure.

 #### [`aws_iam_role`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_role), [`aws_iam_policy`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_policy), and [`aws_iam_role_policy_attachment`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_role_policy_attachment) {#aws_iam_role}

-The goal with these resources is to ultimately run [`aws_ebs_snapshot_import`](#aws_ebs_snapshot_import) with the permissions required to import a VM snapshot.
+The end goal with these three resources is to run [`aws_ebs_snapshot_import`](#aws_ebs_snapshot_import) with the permissions required to import a VM snapshot.
-IAM (Identity and Access Management) is an extremely complex topic in and of itself, and the Terraform interface to it doesn't always actually make it easier.
+AWS IAM (Identity and Access Management) is an extremely complex topic in and of itself, and the Terraform interface to it doesn't always actually make it easier.
-The goal here is to capture the [service role configuration described here](https://docs.aws.amazon.com/vm-import/latest/userguide/required-permissions.html#vmimport-role) in Terraform resources.
+What we need to do here is to capture the [service role configuration described here](https://docs.aws.amazon.com/vm-import/latest/userguide/required-permissions.html#vmimport-role) in Terraform resources.
 At the time of writing, the recommended way of doing that is by putting the role configuration in an `aws_iam_role`, the policy configuration in an `aws_iam_policy`, and then attaching the policy to the role with an `iam_role_policy_attachment`.

 I've omitted most of the actual policies, since they're just copied verbatim from the previous link.